i2bc/n_terminal_lysine/README.md

-# Scripts and data files for "Encoded lysine(s) near the N terminal increase the yield of expressed proteins in bacteria"
+# Scripts and data files for "Encoded lysines at the beginning of coding sequences enhance translation via their A-enriched codons and side chain"

 Scripts are under the CeCILL 2.1 licence which is a free software licence, explicitly compatible with the GNU GPL.